CaM-Gen:Causally-aware Metric-guided Text Generation: Introduction

 \section{Introduction}

-Most content is created for a well defined goal.
-For example, a blog writer often publishes articles to gain popularity and trigger conversations or a columnist may write an opinionated piece to gather feedback.
+Most content is created for a well-defined goal.
+For example, a blog writer often publishes articles to gain popularity and trigger conversations, and a columnist may write an opinionated piece to gather feedback.
+In marketing applications, these goals are business objectives that need to be optimized using the content shared with the customers.
 The validation of whether the goal was met or not is done by tracking metrics that capture the reader behavior.
-On social media platforms, metrics include number of comments, likes, or shares whereas for a publishing house it may be the number of views and readers.
-In marketing applications, these goal are business objectives that need to be optimised using the content shared with the customers.
-The challenge in such goal-specific content, where the goal is defined by a metric independent of the content features, is to first identify the right relationship between metric and the content and then to have an appropriate generative model that is informed by this metric as a target guide.
+In social media, metrics include number of comments, likes, or shares whereas for a publishing house they are the number of views and readers.
+These engagement metrics (hereafter, metrics) are proxy for target goals.
+Based on historical content, textual content characteristics that successfully achieve the desired metrics can be assessed \cite{tan-2019-user-response, verma-2020-modelling}.
+Guiding text generation models by these signals is important for meeting the required goals.

-While recent neural language models have shown tremendous success towards fluent text generation, achieving controlled, goal-specific generation is challenging.
-Controlled text generation with content features such as style, sentiment, or size as a target definition, defined by leveraging content characteristics that are common between the definition of the goal (or the control) and the content (i.e. text) itself exists.
-However, for metrics that are independent of the content, controlled generation is non-trivial to codify.
-The challenge is introduced due to the fact that the metric is independent of the content representation space, hence creating a need to first identify the relationship between the content and the metric and then to explicitly introduce a guide or a constraint enabling the generator to learn the desired content properties.
-We introduces methods for metric-guided text generation achieved by (a) metric and content-specific losses in a conditional variational autoencoder and (b) by modifying the attention and layer normalization layers in a transformer-based generator.
+While recent neural language models have shown tremendous success towards fluent text generation \cite{radford-wu-2018-gpt-2, devlin-etal-2019-bert}, achieving controlled, goal-specific generation is challenging.
+There has been work on text generation controlling for style, topic, or size \cite{keskar2019ctrl}.
+These methods are able to leverage content characteristics that are common between the definition of goal (i.e., control) and the text.
+However, for metrics that are not explicit in the text, controlled generation is non-trivial to codify.
+The challenge is introduced due to the fact that for external metrics, there is a need to first identify the relationship between the content characteristics and the metric and then to explicitly introduce a guide/constraint enabling the generator to learn the desired content properties.
+Contrary to style, these choices might be difficult for a layman to manually identify and input to the generative models.